Sunbury Line (Norfolk Southern): 20th century

-1976-Present

 In 1976, the Pennsylvania Railroad Wilkes-Barre Branch and the Delaware Lackawanna and Western Railroad main line were taken over by Conrail due to Penn Central and the Erie Lackawanna Railway being absorbed into Conrail, with trackage rights assigned to the Delaware and Hudson Railway.
-The D&H acquired the majority of the PRR Wilkes-Barre Branch and the Scranton to Binghamton trackage of the Delaware, Lackawanna and Western main line (which contains the Nicholson Cutoff) in 1980, and combined it with part of its main line from Binghamton to Schenectady, New York, to form the new Delaware and Hudson South Line.
+The D&H acquired the majority of the PRR Wilkes-Barre Branch and the Scranton to Binghamton track of the Delaware, Lackawanna and Western main line, which includes the Nicholson Cutoff, in 1980, and combined it with part of its main line from Binghamton to Schenectady, New York, to form the new Delaware and Hudson South Line.
 The D&H main line continues in existence, now running from Schenectady to Montreal.

-The D&H was then acquired by the Guilford Rail System (now Norfolk Southern), a railroad owned by Guilford Transportation Industries (now CSX Corporation).
-Now a Guilford property, the D&H South Line was still a D&H property.
+The D&H was then acquired by the Guilford Rail System, now Norfolk Southern, a railroad owned by Guilford Transportation Industries, now CSX Corporation.
 The corporate structure was Guilford Transportation as the parent company, Guilford Rail as direct subsidiary and owner of the D&H and the D&H as indirect subsidiary.
 The D&H went bankrupt while owned by Guilford Transportation's Guilford Rail and, during the bankruptcy, the New York, Susquehanna and Western Railway ran its trains on the D&H South Line and the rest of the D&H. The New York, Susquehanna and Western was ordered to operate the D&H until a new buyer was found for the D&H.

 The Canadian Pacific Railway then took over the D&H, but kept the D&H corporation in existence instead of absorbing it into the CPR.
 Canadian Pacific's takeover of the D&H included the D&H South Line, and Canadian Pacific then broke it into two new rail lines.
-The D&H South Line from Sunbury to Binghamton, made up of the PRR Wilkes-Barre Branch and Delaware, Lackawanna and Western main line trackage (which includes the Nicholson Cutoff) became the new Sunbury Line, and the D&H South Line from Binghamton to Schenectady, once part of the D&H main line, became its own individual line as well and was not added back to the D&H main line.
+The D&H South Line from Sunbury to Binghamton, made up of the PRR Wilkes-Barre Branch and Delaware, Lackawanna and Western main line trackage, including the Nicholson Cutoff, became the new 'Sunbury Line, and the D&H South Line from Binghamton to Schenectady, once part of the D&H main line, became its own individual line and was not added back to the D&H main line; the Sunbury Line was later renamed Sunbury Subdivision.

+21st century

-The Sunbury Line was later renamed Sunbury Subdivision and in 2015, Norfolk Southern purchased the Sunbury Subdivision from Canadian Pacific in a direct transaction from the Delaware and Hudson and not from Canadian Pacific directly.
+In 2015, Norfolk Southern purchased the Sunbury Subdivision from Canadian Pacific in a direct transaction from the Delaware and Hudson and not from Canadian Pacific directly.
 After the purchase, Norfolk Southern renamed the line back to Sunbury Line.

-Norfolk Southern's purchase of the rail line took effect on September 19, 2015, and the purchase included the former D&H main line/D&H South Line from Binghamton to Schenectady.
-Norfolk Southern labeled this D&H trackage as its "Freight Line".
+Norfolk Southern's purchase of the rail line took effect on September 19, 2015, and included the former D&H main line and D&H South Line from Binghamton to Schenectady, New York.
+Norfolk Southern labeled this D&H trackage as "Freight Line".